A degree in television production equips you for the role of producer as well as a wide range of production-related jobs within the industry

 A degree in television production allows you to develop a range of subject specific, technical and transferable skills, useful for working within media, creative and other industries.
 These include:

-- creativity - the course teaches you to look at the bigger picture, beyond the camera
+- creativity - courses teach you to look at the bigger picture, beyond the camera

 - problem solving - for improvisation, to be able to devise action plans and immediate solutions to unexpected situations